beaulazear/phase1project/README.md

 NOTICE

-    for security reasons, addresses have been changed to ensure client privacy!
+    For security reasons, addresses have been changed to ensure client privacy!
 One day, this could be recreated with a secured server.